-This Earth Day, challenge kids to create a tree’s life cycle out of LEGO!
+This Earth Day, or any time you want to celebrate apples, challenge kids to create an apple tree life cycle out of LEGO!

-Supplies for the Tree Life Cycle Earth Day Activity
+APPLE Tree Life Cycle Earth Day LEGO Challenge

 You’ll need a set of LEGO that has trees in it.
 This treehouse set will have everything you need.